Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdreal.md

 **Behavior**

-It returns true if `a` is too large to represent.
+Returns true if `a` is an `Infinity` value.
+Otherwise, returns false.

 **Usage**